la pochette finie la pochette finie la pochette finie

 seam on one side: Step 2

 One proceeds similarly for the other side.
-I then finished with a zigzag because the fleece tends to unravel much, but it is not mandatory, it will be taken in the liner ...
+I then finished with a zigzag stitch for the batting tends to fray a lot, but it is not mandatory, it will be taken in the lining ...

 sewing the other side: step 1